 For 25 million Americans, chronic pain is a major part of their lives.
 Whether this pain is localized in the back or the joints, pain can prevent us from performing everyday tasks.
 Or, it can further deter people from working and participating in a healthy lifestyle.
-When confronted with pain, many people choose to ignore the warning signs and decide to push through.
+When confronted with pain, many people choose to ignore the warning signs, deciding to push through.
 This can be very dangerous and put unintended pressure on the bones and joints responsible for handling the weight of entire bodies.

-With Yom Kippur this week and the 12-14 hours of standing in shul, pain can be common.
+Pain is extremely common.
 Luckily there are a ton of different exercise and techniques people can use to ease the effect of pain.
 Through stretches and minimally invasive procedures, people can find the cause of pain, and be able to conquer this paralyzing condition so that they can return to a pain-free lifestyle and enjoy life!

 Further, Hudson Regional Hospital provides different examination and treatment options that can be used for dealing with pain.
 Based on the most recent data and input from Hudson Regional Hospital physicians, here are a selection of pain management tools that can be applied during life.

 Believe it or not, in addition to being Pain Awareness Month, September is also Yoga Awareness Month.
 Yoga can be an excellent tool for dealing with chronic pain.
 Yoga is a program focusing on the mind and body, combining breath control, meditation and movements to strengthen muscles.
 What sets yoga apart though in pain relief, is its mental effects.
 Doing yoga four times a week for 20 minutes can have a significant impact on how irritation affects your body.

 Sleep On It